0xCAFEDECAF/VanLiveConnect/README.md

 ## ⚙️ Technical Details<a name = "details"></a>

-In the beginning of 2000's the PSA group (Peugeot and Citroën) used VAN bus as a communication protocol between the various comfort-related equipment.
+In the beginning of 2000's the PSA group (Peugeot and Citroën) used ["VAN" bus] as a communication protocol between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol, however some models had VAN bus inside them until 2009.
+[This overview](https://github.com/morcibacsi/PSAVanCanBridge#compatibility) lists vehicles that are supposedly fitted with a VAN (comfort) bus.

 The application will tap in on the vehicle's VAN bus and visualize the captured data in a browser on your smart phone, tablet, laptop or any other device that runs a web browser.
 The application will run on any